Blog

 Brand touchpoints

-Every interaction someone has with your business is a brand touchpoint.
-That could be your website, a proposal PDF, or how quickly you respond to enquiries.
+Every interaction someone has with your business is a brand touchpoint—your website, a proposal PDF, but also a customer service interaction or a review of your product on YouTube.

-But touchpoints aren’t always within your control—a Google review, a mention on social media, or word of mouth shapes your brand just as much as anything you design.
+Touchpoints aren’t always fully within your control.
+A Google review or a recommendation in someone’s Instagram Story shapes your brand just as much as the things you deliberately design.

 Brand collateral

-Consistency is what makes a brand feel trustworthy—not perfection.
-When everything you create reinforces the same core identity, people start to feel like they know you.
-And that familiarity is the foundation of trust.
+It’s usually consistency, not perfection, that makes a brand feel trustworthy.
+When everything you create reflects the same core identity, people feel like they know the brand.
+And that familiarity is the foundation of loyalty.

-Take Vacation®, a sunscreen brand built around 1980s Miami leisure culture.
-Their packaging, scent, the customer service emails signed by the fictional guy called Ray Smith—every detail sells the same world.
-That’s what consistency looks like when you fully commit.
+A good example is Vacation®, a sunscreen brand inspired by 1980s Miami leisure culture.
+From the packaging to the scent to the customer service emails signed by the fictional Ray Smith—every detail sells the same world.
+That’s what consistency looks like when you fully commit to it.

 Read more: